sphinx-doc/sphinx/Doc-26/library/urllib2.rst

    are searched, and added to the possible chains (note that HTTP errors are a special case).

    * :meth:`protocol_open` --- signal that the handler knows how to open *protocol* URLs.

    * :meth:`http_error_type` --- signal that the handler knows how to handle HTTP errors with HTTP error code *type*.

    * :meth:`protocol_error` --- signal that the handler knows how to handle errors from (non-\ ``http``) *protocol*.

    * :meth:`protocol_request` --- signal that the handler knows how to pre-process *protocol* requests.

-* :meth:`protocol_response` --- signal that the handler knows how to post- process *protocol* responses.
+   * :meth:`protocol_response` --- signal that the handler knows how to post-process *protocol* responses.

 .. method:: OpenerDirector.open(url[, data][, timeout])